Date of Award

 Mostafa Abdelssamie Abdelkhalik Ibrahim

 Ibrahim, Mostafa Abdelssamie Abdelkhalik, "Argillic horizons and clay-sized particles - an alternative interpretation of their dynamics in sola development and across catenas" (2011).
 Graduate Theses and Dissertations.
-Paper 10179.
+10179.